EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Implementing-Active-Directory-Federation-Services.md

 1. In Select Certification Authority, click the certificate authority on computer **VN1-SRV2.ad.adatum.com** and click **OK**.
 1. In Create Certificate, on page **Online Certification Authority**, under **Friendly name**, type **Wildcard adatum.com** and click **Finish**.

     If the certificate request fails with an access denied error message, leave the Create Certificate wizard open.
-On VN1-SRV2restart the Certification Authority service:
+On VN1-SRV2, restart the Certification Authority service:

     1. Open **Server Manager**.
     1. In Server manager, in the left pane, click **AD CS**.